7 Energy Saving Tips for Summer

 On days that are particularly hot, avoid running the dishwasher or clothes dryer during the day.
 You should also avoid using the oven whenever possible, and instead cook with the microwave, outdoor grill, or toaster oven.

 Energy Saving Tip 3 – Clean Your Central Air

-If you have central air in your home or business, be sure to clean or replace the filters on a monthly basis in order keep it running as efficiently as possible.
+If you have central air in your home or business, be sure to clean or replace the filters on a monthly basis in order to keep your unit running as efficiently as possible.

 Energy Saving Tip 4 – Keep an Eye on Your Thermostat

-As the temperatures soar it an be tempting to crank the central air.
-Do your best keep the thermostat temperature around 78 while your home and turn it up to 83 while you’re at work or away.
+As the temperatures soar it can be tempting to crank the central air.
+Do your best to keep the thermostat temperature around 78 while your home and turn it up to 83 while you’re at work or away.